Lumity Review: A Comprehensive Overview

 We cross-referenced the company’s claims with authoritative websites to see how well they were supported by the available clinical evidence.

-Lumity’s Essential Vitamins & Minerals
+Lumity’s Essential Vitamins and Minerals

 Altogether, Lumity’s supplements contain four of the 13 essential vitamins (A, C, D, and E).
 According to Oregon State University, Healthline, and the Mayo Clinic, these vitamins are reported to have benefits for skin health, even when taken orally.